• Home

 Beating eggs for coconut flour blueberry muffins

-Simply, I log what I eat into the My Fitness Pal app on my phone so I can keep track of my nutrition.
+Simply, I log what I eat into the My Fitness Pal app on my phone, so I can keep track of my nutrition.

-As a runner, these past several month, it’s given me a much better grasp of how what I eat affects my energy and stamina.
+As a runner, these past several months, it’s given me a much better grasp of how what I eat affects my energy and stamina.

-This will be especially important once I finish my long training runs (which will be soon!) and go back to running five miles a couple times a week.
+This will be especially important once I finish my long training runs (which will be soon!) and go back to running five miles a couple of times a week.

 Because it’s not that carbs are bad, it’s just that less energy out = less energy needing to go in, which means your body needs fewer carbohydrates.

-Some people call that science I guess. *shrugs*
+Some people call that science, I guess. *shrugs*

 Print